HOW TO WRITE A SCRIPT - the UK'S #1 rated Screenwriting Course.

 HOW TO WRITE A SCRIPT - Screenwriting Course for Beginners.
 Our scriptwriting course for beginners has been designed for creative individuals who possess great ideas for films or TV shows, but don't know where to begin.
 It delivers a huge amount of information, packed into one very intense day, to participants new to screenwriting.

-The course runs monthly, here are the next dates, scroll down to view other course dates:
+The course runs monthly, scroll down to view further course dates:

 WHY BOOK WITH US?